Wedding Photography Tips – Making the most of bridal prep

 The morning of your wedding will be super exciting.
 You probably won’t sleep much the night before.
 And more often than not, especially if you have a large bridal party, it’s quite an early start to your perfect day.
 A lot of brides are super calm to start off with then get more and more nervous as time goes by.
 Most underestimate just how long it can take to put a wedding dress on.
 Especially if there are 6 or more of you getting dressed at the same time and your dress has super intricate details like millions of tiiiiiny buttons that need doing up.
 Top tip: have a crochet hook or something similar handy to help with the buttons.

 Shoes, flowers, veils – if there’s enough time I’ll spend a couple of minutes shooting details.
 These are the things you probably spent a fair bit of money on.
 After a while, it’s kinda easy to forget exactly what they looked like.
-If you wanna make sure I spend more time on you than chasing details you could ask your MOH to keep everything you’d like me to take pictures of in the same spot.
-And not messing the room up, see Top Tip No. 2 ;).
-Personally, I’m not the biggest fan of the dress on the hanger shots but I’ll happily give it a go.
+If you wanna make sure I spend more time on you and less time chasing details you could ask your MOH to keep everything you’d like me to take pictures of in the same spot.
+Personally, I’d much rather see the dress on you than on a hanger but I’ll happily give it a go.
 If you really want me to, ha!.
 Top Tip No. 5: prep deets